 If you’re a buffalo sauce fan, this vegetarian buffalo dip recipe is a must try!
 It’s made with tempeh and has a cream cheese base with plenty of buffalo sauce, ranch and dill.
 This spicy dip is delicious with your favourite tortilla chips or veggie sticks.

-I love spicy food (especially food with hot sauce).
+I love spicy food.
 Hubby even more so.

 And spicy dip?